 - For animal urine, use a mixture of white distilled vinegar in an equal amount of water.
 Make sure to flush thoroughly and vacuum any excess solution.

-- For chewing gum, the use of dry ice or refrigerant packets may be necessary to remove gum from flooring surface.
+- For chewing gum, the use of dry ice or refrigerant packets may be necessary to remove gum from the flooring surface.

-Installation of our Turf rolled flooring is very easy and typically done by our customer's.
+Installation of our Turf rolled flooring is very easy and typically done by our customers.
 Below are instructions for both outdoor and indoor installation of our rolled flooring.

 Synthetic Lawn Outdoor Installation

-- First you will want to remove all grasses, sods, mulches, etc. from the marked areas.
+- First, you will want to remove all grasses, sods, mulches, etc. from the marked areas.
 Note: If you are landscaping around trees shrubbery, flowers, light poles, utilities, etc., remember to mark around those areas and account for the turf edge configuration.
 Remember to leave ample area uncovered around the bases of trees.

 - Wet the existing base to allow the material to settle properly.
-Compact the base by vibrating, tamping and rolling the gravel until you have a completely flat surface.
+Compact the base by vibrating, tamping, and rolling the gravel until you have a completely flat surface.
 Once this solid base is established, the turf can be easily nailed to the base.

 - Roll out weed cloth if applicable.
 This fabric prevents any additional plants and weeds from growing through the base of the synthetic grass.
-Overlap the weed cloth edges by six inches and secure it with as many flat-head nails as necessary.
+Overlap the weed cloth edges by 6" and secure it with as many flat-head nails as necessary.
 This helps to prevent movement of the cloth.
 Trim the cloth to fit the landscape area leaving a 1/4” gap along the border.
 Note: Do not drive nails too deeply as this will cause dimpling.

 - Before laying the turf down, be sure to find either a straight edge or two perpendicular edges for alignment.
 Square the turf to fit the area to minimize cutting and fitting on all four sides.
-Once the turf is square, secure the square edges with temporary nails to hold it in place while securing the opposite edges.
+Once the turf is square, secure the square edges with temporary nails to hold them in place while securing the opposite edges.

 - Use a power brush or heavy bristled brush to pull against the grain of the grass to make it stand up.
 Apply your infill or sand and spread the granules evening throughout the entire turf installation.
 The infill will hold the blades upright and give the turf more weight.